googlecompetition/README2/README.md

  - The model might cause overfitting
   Solutions: decrease the number of features using feature importance analysis, only select the important feature

   - Future approach like Netural Network might be useful

+From a business perspective
+ - Total revenue, sessions/webpages visited and time on sites for past several months do have a significant importance on future revenue
+ - City is also an important factor.
+Therefore, Google Merchdaise should advertise differently for each city, especially in ***